Skip to main content

 Lifestyle Tips

 If IgA deficiency is confirmed, discuss vaccination strategies and infection prevention with your healthcare provider.
-Wear a medical alert bracelet as IgA-deficient patients may have transfusion reactions to IgA-containing blood products.
+Wear a medical alert bracelet, as IgA-deficient people may have transfusion reactions to IgA-containing blood products.

 Frequently Asked Questions